 Bidding farewell, I finished my hike arriving at my old Jeep.

 Gate Policy: If a gate is closed upon arrival, leave it closed after you go through.
 If it is open, leave it open.
 Leaving a closed gate open may put cattle in danger.
 Closing an open gate may cut them off from water.
 Please be respectful, leave gates as found.

 This trail on the west slope of Mingus Mountain offers fine views of Lonesome Valley, the Prescott Valley area, and the Bradshaw Mountains.
 The trail starts in ponderosa pine but at lower elevations below the rim stays mostly in pinyon pine and juniper.
 There is a nice riparian bottom and deciduous hardwoods along the portion of the trail that parallels Highway 89A for about 0.7 miles in Yeager Canyon.
 This trail is in good condition, having been maintained during 1990.

 Maps, other resources: Prescott National Forest, east half; U.S.G.S. topographic 7.5' quad for Hickey Mountain.

 Trail layout: For about 0.5 miles the trail gradually descends to the west.
 It then turns southwest and descends rapidly through a series of switchbacks into Yeager Canyon.
-Once in the canyon bottom, it is then only about 0.6 miles to where the trail ends on Highway 89A.One-Way Notice:
+Once in the canyon bottom, it is then only about 0.6 miles to where the trail ends on Highway 89A.

-This hike is listed as One-Way.
-When you hike several trails on a single "hike", log it with a generic name that describes the hike.
-Then link the trails traveled, check out the example
+When hiking several trails on a single "hike", log it with a generic name that describes the hike.
+Then link the trails traveled, check out the example.